soyroberto/pythonsecurity/README.md

 ## Generative AI: Prompt Engineering Basics

 **I created this Python code to monitor the creation of XLS files inside a folder.
 Files are deleted on the spot.
-The exercise was about using a AI agent to create and inject malicious code**
+The exercise was about using a AI to inject malicious code**

 I ran over a course at Coursera, very useful and insightful about how to properly **PROMPT**  and ask the righ questions to AI services: